sunnyvale-academy/SNY.PRG.JSE.01.01.00/examples/java10/DockerAwareness/README.md

 ```

 ## Conclusion
 Even though there’re a couple of features added prior to Java 10, the newest Java release is the most container ready version experienced so far.
-This blog post solely focused on single Docker containers.
-It would be good to experiment how Java 10 plays under orchestration frameworks as well.
+This example  solely focused on single Docker containers.
+It would be good to experiment how Java 10 plays under orchestration frameworks as well (ie: Kubernetes).